Mediation for Claims Between $10,000 and $35,000

 The other party will be required to attend a mediation session if you follow this procedure:

-Complete the notice to mediate for claims between $10,000 and $25,000 (SCR Form 29), making sure that the parties' names are the same as they appear on the notice of claim.
-You can find the form on the Ministry of Justice website at www.gov.bc.ca under "Court Services".
+Complete the notice to mediate for claims between $10,000 and $35,000 (SCR Form 29), making sure that the parties' names are the same as they appear on the notice of claim.

 Deliver a copy of the notice to mediate to every other party in the case.
 The notice may be mailed, faxed or left with a person or at the person’s residence or place of business.
 Once the notice to mediate is filed, the court registry will not schedule a settlement conference until the registry is notified of the outcome of the mediation.

 There is no professional licensing body in B.C. that determines who may be a mediator.
 However, there are a number of dispute resolution organizations that set standards of practice for mediators.
-You can look under "mediators" in the yellow pages of your local telephone directory for mediators who practice in your area.
+You can look under “mediators” in your local telephone directory for mediators who practice in your area or look for the information online.

 If you and the other parties cannot agree on a mediator within the 14-day period, you or any other party may apply to Mediate BC, formerly known as BC Mediator Roster Society (or another roster organization as defined in Rule 7.3 of the Small Claims Rules), for appointment of a mediator.
 In this case, the society or other roster organization will appoint the mediator.